GuruDataAnalyst/Logistic_Analysis_Report/README.md

 - Invest in marketing and promotions in the least categories copiers to maximize revenue.
 - Focus on expanding and promoting products in Category Binders.
 - Implement a customer segmentation strategy to target high-LTV customers effectively.
-- The city of Newyork should be more targeted city for more sales
+- The city of Newyork should be more targeted city for more sales.

 ### Limitations